nfussy/CryptoClustering/README.md

 First, I scaled the original DataFrame in order to find the best value for k (number of clusters) and created an Elbow curve to determine this.
 After this, I clustered the cryptocurrencies accordingly.

 Second, I optimized these clusters with PCA (Principal Component Analysis), roughly repeated the steps used to determine the optimal k-value, and clustered the optimized data accordingly.

+ChatGPT was utilized in some of the hvplots to confirm the validity of the graph and to better convey the information.